Buy

 2) You'll need a way to accept deliveries and packages

 So what if brownstones don't have amenities like doormen or concierges to handle your deliveries?
-Installing a remote doorman system, such as Virtual Doorman, is one workaround.
-It's basically a screen that you control remotely via app; when a delivery is being made, they press the buzzer and you can see who it is and provide access to a safe spot to leave packages.
-Another option is a Box Lock, which features a smart lock with a built-in scanner that works with any container that can be secured with a padlock.
+Installing a remote doorman system like Virtual Doorman, which you control via the app, is one workaround; when the delivery person presses the buzzer, you can see who it is and provide access to a safe spot to leave packages.
+Another option is a Box Lock, featuring a smart lock with a built-in scanner that works with any container that can be secured with a padlock.

 As for the lack of building security, you can install wireless security systems from Ring, SimpliSafe, and Vivint, or "get a more elaborate 24/7 monitoring service," Anosike says.